Outlook for Power Transmission Industry Brighter for 2004

 Only about a third of respondents (34%) see margins increasing in 2004, compared to 48.3% in 2003.
 For the coming year, 12% see margins growing 5% or more, 12% see them increasing 2% to 5%, and 9% expect margin growth under 2%.

 According to Minarek’s Hegel, a key is not to cave in to unprofitable sales.
 “After a long dry spell, the natural tendency is to get business at any cost,” he said.
 “In their zeal and zest to get business leads, people tend to make bad decisions.”

 Still, independent distributors continued to be squeezed by larger competitors with greater buying power.
 Meanwhile, North American manufacturers are being undercut by offshore producers with lower labour and overhead costs.

-“The price of some items just doesn’t seem to have a bottom,” Nowak said.
+“The price of some items just doesn’t seem to have a bottom,” MPT’s Nowak said.
 “I have companies with certain products from China, India and Pakistan banging on my door.
-People can buy really cheap stuff it they want to, but I’m not participating in that type of buying.”
+People can buy really cheap stuff if they want to, but I’m not participating in that type of buying.”

 The best strategies for combating ultra-cheap commodity prices remain positioning PT/MC components as engineered products and emphasizing the value-added benefits of higher quality goods.

 “Much of our competition today is product coming from China at much lower than industry prices,” said Tony Hood, vice president of sales and marketing for Suwanee, Ga.-based WEG Motors and Drives.
 “But the sophisticated buyer looks at the requirements, then talks about price.”

 “Value-added products are definitely going to be the strength of our country,” added Dennis Edwards, sales manager of Bishop-Wisecarver Corp. of Pittsburg, Calif.
 “A lot of companies we deal with want not only to improve efficiencies of machines, but their capabilities.
 Companies making value-added equipment can help customers do that.”